Rosuav/EU4Parse/README.md

 Both compressed and uncompressed save files can be read.

 The information can best be viewed using a web browser; the default port is 8087 but this can be changed.
-A TELNET interface is also available if desired.
+It can be accessed on HTTP or HTTPS, with the latter requiring that the necessary cert/key be in the "../stillebot/" directory (don't ask).

 TODO: Document the key sender and consequent "go to province" feature.